sentinel-official/docs/docs/dvpn-cli/commands/keys/keys-cli.md

 # Basic Key Management

-As you have now built Sentinel CLI, you can manage your keys.
+As you have now built Sentinel dVPN CLI, you can manage your keys.

 ## Create a new key